South Dakota

 Data Tools for Monitoring and Program Improvement:

-Processes of data collection, entry, reporting, and security are verified for compliance during site visits, through continuous desk monitors, and via sub-recipients' quarterly reports.
+Processes of data collection, entry, reporting, and security are formally verified for compliance during site visits, through continuous desk monitoring, and via subrecipients' quarterly reports.
+Furthermore, monthly web-based Management Information System (MIS) trainings reinforce overall Data Quality, as well as the review of [and adherence to] the National Reporting System's Technical Assistance Guide.

-• Quarterly reports from each provider are reviewed for accuracy by reconciling aggregate information, data sets, and individual records within the MIS.
+• Quarterly reports from each provider are reviewed by reconciling aggregate information [across the current and previous year], comparing current data sets with local program-year goals, and examining certain individual student-records within the MIS.
 The state agency also uses customized queries, student diagnostics, dashboards, and fiscal-year searches to verify the accuracy of local reports.

 State Tools and Resources: